nsfmc/generic-cx-content/05.essays/60.comments/essay.md

         // animate the text in separately
 </code></pre>

 And, to be clear, the code works!
-Right now! it's just that *if* i ever want it to work better, i have already outlined a roadmap for myself on how to do that.
+Right now! it's just that *if* i ever want it to work better or if i return to it, i have already outlined a roadmap for myself (or others) on how to do that.
 The framer code is *by definition* a prototype, so let's be honest, who cares if i'm using `cycle` correctly, but my intuition to Do The Right Thing™[^dtrt] is the sort of yak that might have wasted precious prototyping time.

 [^dtrt]: i'm pretty sure spike lee never thought [his movie](http://en.wikipedia.org/wiki/Do_the_Right_Thing) would ever be referenced so often in terms of software engineering discussions

 These todos, in the context of both projects, were basically the software development equivalent of a "[sweep](http://www.43folders.com/2006/07/24/b2gtd-mind-sweep)" in gtd[^gtd].
-In writing them, i've explained what i need to do (but i can't do right now), but i've absolved myself of the angst of doing it this very minute.
+Which is to say, that in writing the todos, i've explained what i need to do (but i can't do right now), and by doing so, i've absolved myself of the guilt of doing it *this very minute.*

 By leaving the `todo()`, i communicate to others my intent to work out the problem at some later point rather than investing time in writing possibly unneccessary code.
 In the present day, though, it gets me unstuck and moves me forward towards a working implementation that i can nit-pick.